 Psychosocial care focuses on supporting patients to develop their own coping strategies after trauma.
 Counsellors help people to talk about their experiences, process their feelings and learn to cope so that general stress levels are reduced.

 MSF also offers group counselling, which is a complementary approach.

-MSF staff held 223,900 individual and group mental health sessions in 2015.
+In 2015, MSF staff held 223,900 individual and group mental health sessions in 2015.

 Our response to mental health

 People who have lived through crises can be immobilised by depression and anxiety, at just the time when they need to take action for themselves and their families.
 Mental health care is also part of services for HIV/AIDS, tuberculosis, nutrition, sexual violence and during disease outbreaks and disasters.

 MSF’s mental healthcare aims primarily to reduce people’s symptoms and improve their ability to function.
 Often this work is done by local counsellors specially trained by MSF.
 MSF psychologists or psychiatrists provide technical support and clinical supervision.